garvin-stack/IRremote/README.md

 - A fatal error occurred: Packet content transfer stopped (received 8 bytes).
   - Avoid gpio pins 12 and 13
 - Failed to connect to ESP32: Wrong boot mode detected (0x13)
-  - Press boot button on ESP32 when uploading
+  - Spam press boot button on ESP32 when uploading
 # License
 This project is licensed under the MIT License - see the LICENSE file for details.